 Another stress test known as a nuclear stress test helps measure blood flow to your heart muscle at rest and during stress.
 It's similar to a routine exercise stress test but with images in addition to an ECG.
 A tracer is injected into your bloodstream, and special cameras can detect areas in your heart that receive less blood flow.

-Cardiac catheterization or angiogram.
+Cardiac catheterization and angiogram.
 To view blood flow through your heart, your doctor may inject a special dye into your coronary arteries.
 This is known as an angiogram.
 The dye is injected into the arteries of the heart through a long, thin, flexible tube (catheter) that is threaded through an artery, usually in the leg, to the arteries in the heart.

 This procedure is called cardiac catheterization.
 The dye outlines narrow spots and blockages on the X-ray images.
 If you have a blockage that requires treatment, a balloon can be pushed through the catheter and inflated to improve the blood flow in your coronary arteries.
 A mesh tube (stent) may then be used to keep the dilated artery open.